Why Tracking Your BMI Matters Before and During Pregnancy

 Important Medical Notes

-The information and results provided by this BMI calculator are for educational purposes only.
+The information and results provided by this BMI calculator for women are for educational purposes only.
 This tool is not a substitute for professional medical advice, diagnosis, or treatment.
-Always seek the advice of your physician, obstetrician, or other qualified health provider with any questions you may have regarding your health or pregnancy.
-Do not disregard professional medical advice or delay in seeking it because of something you have read on this website.
+Always consult your physician, obstetrician, or another qualified healthcare provider if you have any questions regarding your health or pregnancy.
+Do not ignore or delay professional medical advice because of information you find on this website.